wp-plugins/wp-notes-widget/README.txt

 == Description ==

-**New in version 0.1.4: control the font size of WP Notes Widget and easily tweet your notes.**
+**If you like WP Notes Widget be sure to check out [Notes Widget Wrapper]('https://wordpress.org/plugins/notes-widget-wrapper') as well!**

 Posts and pages have their own characteristics and uses, but sometimes there is a need to display important, very short, time sensitive information which don't really fit into a post or page.
 WP Notes Widget fills this gap.
 The visual design is similar to real sticky notes which adds to the effective communication of the message.